briansworth/dev/_posts/2019-1-12-PowerShell-Sccm-AD-PreRequisites.md

 <p>
   This was always the part I was scared of.
   Security and permissions have always seemed a bit daunting.
-  Expecially with all the different security permissions you can setup for an AD container.
+  Especially with all the different security permissions you can setup for an AD container.
   The nice thing with the ActiveDirectory module, is that you can use the same cmdlets to get / set permissions